 In fact, under all of the income-driven repayment plans, your monthly payment may sometimes be less than the amount to cover interest on your loans.
 That’s called negative amortization; the unpaid interest gets added to the amount you borrowed, and the amount you owe increases.

 A little good news: Any student debt that was forgiven used to be taxed as ordinary income, but the 2021 COVID relief package put a stop to that, at least through 2025.

-Another way to potentially lower your monthly payments without deferring your loans (and accruing interest) is by refinancing your student loans (different from consolidating federal student loans with a Direct Consolidation Loan, when the rate is determined by the weighted average of the loans, rounded up a hair).
+Another way to potentially lower your monthly payments without deferring your loans (and accruing interest) is by refinancing your college loans (different from consolidating federal student loans with a Direct Consolidation Loan, when the rate is determined by the weighted average of the loans, rounded up a hair).

 With refinancing, a private lender pays off your loans (both federal and private) with one new loan, ideally with a lower interest rate.

 A decrease in an interest rate while maintaining the loan’s duration is a compelling way to both save money each month and over the life of the loan.
 To understand how a change of even 1% can affect how much interest you’ll pay on a loan over time, you might want to play around with this calculator.

 If you refinance federal student loans, it is important to understand that you will lose access to federal programs such as income-driven repayment and loan forgiveness as well as future benefits applicable to federally held loans.

 Private lenders may or may not have a deferment option.

 Lenders that offer student loan refinancing typically require a good credit history and a steady income, among other factors.

 Student loan deferment before or during grad school could bring temporary relief.
 It could also add unpaid interest to loans and create a bigger balance to pay off.
 Those looking to manage payments long term may want to look into alternatives.